-- DISTRESS ID987654321 RECEIVED ACK - (When DISTRESS signal has 8.
-To cancel a Distress Call, press the 16/9, UP or DOWN key to select CANCEL in the menu.
-Then, press the CALL/SET key or turn off the radio. - 9.
+DISTRESS NATURE OF >CANCEL EXIT .
+To cancel a Distress Call, press the 16/9 key, turn the Channel Selector knob to select CANCEL.
+Then, press the CALL/SET key or turn off the radio.

 When a distress acknowledgment is received, a distress alarm sounds and channel 16 is automatically selected.

 LCD shows ID and the answering type.
-RECEIVED ACK: acknowledgment signal is received RECEIVED RLY: relay signal is received from other vessel or coast station.
+RECEIVED ACK: acknowledgment signal is received.
+RECEIVED RLY: relay signal is received from other vessel or coast station.